ireneuszcierpisz/go-business/README.md

 ![Picture of the heading here](https://github.com/ireneuszcierpisz/go-business/blob/main/media/heading.png)

-#### Fields where an users can put in theirs assumptions about a bussiness
+#### Fields where an users can put in theirs assumptions about a bussiness:

-- Page is full responsive.
-- Easy navigation.
-- Using Enter key in the field of numbers of periods launch a table of sales and costs.
-- This section will allow the user to easily change previous amounts to calculate again.

 ![Picture of the business assumptions here](https://github.com/ireneuszcierpisz/go-business/blob/main/media/first-step.png)

-#### Sales and costs part injected to the html with java script using DOM
+#### Sales and costs are injected to the html with java script using DOM

-- To launch this part of the code user has to use the Enter key.
+- To launch this part of the code user has to use the Enter key when inputs the number of years.
-- A number of fields to fill in is equal to the number given by the user minus 1 as a year of investment is zero year.
+- A number of fields of sales and costs to fill in is equal to the number given by the user minus 1 as a year of investment is zero year.

 ![Picture of launched sales-costs here](https://github.com/ireneuszcierpisz/go-business/blob/main/media/JS-DOM.png)

-#### Final message launch with java script and DOM
+#### Final message launched with java script using DOM elements

-- This is a message including a value of the NPV.
+- This is a message included a value of the NPV.
 - JS injects new elements to index.html using template literals

 ![Picture of gallery here](https://github.com/ireneuszcierpisz/go-business/blob/main/media/JSDOM-finalmessage.png)